 Window displays are what attract shoppers into a store in the first place and what can make them spend extra cash once they're inside.
 LEDs work well with window displays as they can be angled to highlight very specific areas, drawing shoppers' eyes to certain products.
 This effect can't be achieved with CFLs or incandescent bulbs and although it's possible with halogen bulbs, these bulbs emit far more heat than LEDs which can cause a problem with food displays or can increase the risk of fire with other displays, such as clothing.
 Downlights can focus light into specific areas and are movable which makes them highly versatile for use in different displays.
 They can also be used within the store as accent lighting for displays.

 A shop's branding will play a large part in the style of bulbs used.
 For retro style lighting, a shop merchandiser may choose funky factory pendant lights fitted with round LEDs or even just bare LED tubes suspended from the ceiling by chains.
 Many LED tubes provide an exact replacement to fluorescent tubes so you won't need to update your light fitting.
-The Osram range of SubstiTUBE Value LED tubes have an average life of 30,000 hours, an A class energy rating and cost as little as £11.73 so offer excellent value for money.
+The Osram range of SubstiTUBE Value LED tubes have an average life of 30,000 hours, an A-class energy rating and cost as little as £11.73 so offer excellent value for money.
 A standard fluorescent T8 tube may only cost a couple of pounds but they use much more energy to run and last on average for just 15,000 hours.

 LEDs offer excellent colour rendering and reduced glare, making them ideal for display cabinets where the glare from glass could distract or dazzle shoppers.
-The Bell LED GU10s offer the equivalent light levels to a 50w halogen bulb, making it ideal for highlighting products up close in displays, such as jewellery.
-Another option for use in display cases which are particularly small or an unusual size or shape are LED ribbon strips which can be cut to size and have an adhesive backing.
+The LED GU10s offer the equivalent light levels to a 50w halogen bulb, making it ideal for highlighting products up close in displays, such as jewellery.
+Another option for use in display cases which are particularly small or unusual size or shape is LED ribbon strips which can be cut to size and have an adhesive backing.
 The added bonus of LED strips is that they come with minimum wiring so won't clutter up a display cabinet with wires and fittings.